USS H-9: Design

 For surface running, they were powered by two New London Ship & Engine Company 475 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by two 170 hp Electro-Dynamic Company electric motors.
 They could reach 14 kn on the surface and 10.5 kn underwater.
 On the surface, the boats had a range of 2300 nmi at 11 kn and 100 nmi at 5 kn submerged.

 The boats were armed with four 18-inch (450 mm) torpedo tubes in the bow.
 They carried four reloads, for a total of eight torpedoes.

 Construction

-H-9 was laid down on 1 June 1918, at the Puget Sound Navy Yard, she had been already been preassembled by the British Pacific Construction and Engineering Company, in Vancouver, Canada, for Imperial Russian Government, which had failed to exist in September 1917.
+H-9 was laid down on 1 June 1918, at the Puget Sound Navy Yard, she had already been preassembled by the British Pacific Construction and Engineering Company, in Vancouver, Canada, for Imperial Russian Government, which had failed to exist in September 1917.
 She was launched on 23 November 1918, and commissioned on 25 November 1918.